 Cultivating Great Managers to Deliver People Success

-Needless to say, everything we know about the world of work has been called into question as we have responded to and start to recover from an unprecedented global public-health crisis.
+Everything we know about the world of work has been called into question as we have responded to and start to recover from an unprecedented global public-health crisis.
 Still, it does present an opportunity to reimagine the future of work.
 I have spoken to some leaders and organizations over the past few months who believe things will go back to the way they were once the “pandemic ends.”
 But is that what we really want?

 Now’s our chance to create people-centric workplaces